cxkebwuns/cxkebwuns/readme.md

 - **I will not hesitate to hide or block you if it comes to it.**
 - **I'm okay with discussing any topic in general.**
 - **I'm a very chill guy and very motherly, as most people I've met said.
 But don't be fooled, I can be hella freaky if I want to, unless you're uncomfortable with that, then please do inform me!**
-- [Currently favorite song:](https://github.com/user-attachments/files/27575146/King.of.Anything.-.Sara.Bareilles.with.lyrics.mp3) "King Of Anything."
+- [Current favorite song:](https://github.com/user-attachments/files/27575146/King.of.Anything.-.Sara.Bareilles.with.lyrics.mp3) "King Of Anything."
 By Sara Bareilles.

 # <p align="center"> ****👾 INTERESTS 👾****</p>